deepoo07/resume-screening-ml-jira/README.md

 # Resume Screening using Machine Learning
+A machine learning-based system to automatically classify resumes into job categories using NLP techniques.

 ## Project Demo

 A short walkthrough of the project is available here:

 ## Overview
 This project focuses on building a machine learning model to automatically classify resumes into different job categories.
 The goal is to simulate a real-world resume screening system using natural language processing (NLP) techniques.